CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 | Validation | 5,853 | 475 (8.1%) | 1,087 (18.6%) | 4,291 (73.3%) |
 | Test | 6,111 | 499 (8.2%) | 1,167 (19.1%) | 4,445 (72.7%) |
 | **Total** | **38,067** | **3,172 (8.3%)** | **7,566 (19.9%)** | **27,329 (71.8%)** |

+The dataset is dominated by large objects (~72%), with ~20% medium and only ~8% small instances — **consistent across all three splits**, so no split is systematically easier.

 ### 📐 Size Distribution per Class <sub>(Paper — Table 3)</sub>